Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/release-notes/wip-release-notes.md

 * #44: Updated the documentation.
 * #47: Add a Pull Request Template.
 * #60: Tidy Dependabot configuration & make easily available as solution item.
+* #71: Update the build process from the template.

 ### Dependabot